ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-None
+The coordinates of a span of sequence.

 **Computational definition**

-A Location subclass for describing a defined :ref:`Interval` over a named :ref:`Sequence`.
+A Location subclass for describing a defined :ref:`Interval` on a named :ref:`Sequence`.

 **Information model**